Taxes are an unavoidable fact of life, even after you stop working.

 Some state governments also expect a cut from your Social Security income.

-As we recently reported in “How All 50 States Tax Your Retirement Income,” that list includes the following 13 states:
+As we reported in “How All 50 States Tax Your Retirement Income,” there are 13 states that tax Social Security benefits:

 - New Mexico